Clifford Roberts

 Clifford Roberts (March 6, 1894 – September 29, 1977) was an American investment dealer and golf administrator.

-Early years
+Early life

-Born in Morning Sun, Iowa, Roberts had a financially troubled family life as a boy.
+Roberts was born in Morning Sun, Iowa.
+Roberts had a financially troubled family life as a boy.
 He and older brother, John Darious Roberts, left school before graduation after beating up the school's principal.

+Career

 He worked as a successful, traveling clothing salesman, then as a promoter of speculative oil and gas leases and production.
 A large commission in the oil and gas industry, made in 1921, provided the financial means to become a Wall Street stock broker.
 He became a partner at Reynolds & Company in the late 1920s, a position he held for the remainder of his life.